-LIPA's electric transmission and distribution system is predominantly an overhead system.2 In general, overhead construction with a robust tree-trim program provides the best balance between reliability and cost of service for LIPA's customers.
-Underground facilities are considered when necessary to address issues of feasibility3 or to address factors such as those identified in certain state regulations (see, for example, Title 16 NYCRR Part 102).
+LIPA's electric transmission and distribution system is predominantly an overhead system.
+In general, overhead construction with a robust tree-trim program has provided the best balance between reliability and cost of service for LIPA's customers.
+In recognition of evolving risks to the T&D System in the future as a result of climate change and other factors, for new transmission projects designed for voltages 65kV and above that are not subject to Article VII, underground method of construction is more likely than not to meet the requirements of LIPA Policy on Transmission and Distribution Operations.
+If overhead method is proposed for such facilities, a review of factors such as those identified in certain state regulations (see, for example, Title 16 NYCRR Part 102) should be performed.